Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Degeneracy and real Lefschetz property

 \begin{proof} Let $\omega$ be a class of $P$ for which $\iota(\omega)\geq\left\lfloor\frac{n}{2}\right\rfloor-2$.
 For all $q\in\N$, we have the following commutative diagram:

-Therefore, if $q+1\leq\lfloor \frac{n}{2}\rfloor -1$ and $i^{q+1}$ is injective then so is $i^q$ since $\omega\cup-$ is injective.
+Therefore, if $q+1\leq\left\lfloor \frac{n}{2}\right\rfloor -1$ and $i^{q+1}$ is injective, then so is $i^q$ since $\omega\cup-$ is injective.
 Corollary~\ref{cor:charact_degeneracy2} follows from Corollary~\ref{cor:charact_degeneracy}. \end{proof}

-If $P$ is a non-singular simplex of odd size and $K$ is a convex triangulation, $\X$ is isotopic to a real algebraic hypersurface of odd degree in a real projective space by Viro's Patchworking Theorem\footnote{c.f. \cite{Vir_pat_rea} Theorem 4.3.A pp.32-33, or \cite{Ris_con_hyp} Théorème 4.2 p.75.}.
-In this case, it is known that $\ell(\X)=n-1$, hence all the differentials of $\big(E_r^{p,q}(\X)\big)_{p,q\geq 0}$ vanish for all $r\geq 2$.
+If $P$ is a non-singular simplex of odd size and $K$ is a convex triangulation, $\X$ is isotopic to a real algebraic hypersurface of odd degree in a real projective space by Viro's patchworking theorem, \cite[Theorem 4.3.A]{Vir_pat_rea} or \cite[Th\'eor\`eme 4.2]{Ris_con_hyp}.
+In this case, it is known that $\ell(\X)=n-1$; hence all the differentials of\, $(E_r^{p,q}(\X))_{p,q\geq 0}$ vanish for all $r\geq 2$.
 This sufficient criterion of degeneracy can be generalised to the class of polytopes satisfying $\iota(\R P)\geq \left\lfloor\frac{n}{2}\right\rfloor-1$ regardless of the convexity of the triangulation.

-\begin{prop} We have the inequality:
+\begin{prop} We have the inequality

-In particular it follows from Corollary~\ref{cor:charact_degeneracy2} that if $\iota[\omega_{\R X}]\geq \left\lfloor\frac{n}{2}\right\rfloor-1$ then all the differentials of $\big(E_r^{p,q}(\X)\big)_{p,q\geq 0}$ vanish for all $r\geq 2$. \end{prop}
+In particular, it follows from Corollary~\ref{cor:charact_degeneracy2} that if $\iota[\omega_{\R X}]\geq \left\lfloor\frac{n}{2}\right\rfloor-1$, then all the differentials of $(E_r^{p,q}(\X))_{p,q\geq 0}$ vanish for all $r\geq 2$. \end{prop}

+Before proving the proposition, we can note that, for all choices of sign distributions, the images of the fundamental classes of the T-hypersurfaces $\X$ yield the same homology class of $\R P$.
+This class is Poincar\'e dual to $[\omega_{\R X}]$; \textit{cf.} Remark~\ref{rem:poinc_dual_X}.

 \begin{proof} For all $0\leq q\leq n-1$, we have the following commutative diagram: